corona-warn-app/cwa-documentation/event_registration.md

-# Event Registration DRAFT - Summary
+# Event Registration - Summary

 Presence Tracing - in CWA also referred to as _Event Registration_ - aims at notifying people of a potential SARS-CoV-2 exposure if they have been to the same venue at a similar time as a positively tested individual.
 It addresses the potential of airborne transmission in spaces with poor ventilation despite maintaining physical distance.
 As such, it complements BLE-based proximity tracing with the Exposure Notification Framework.